nhcarrigan/becca-docs/docs/manual-commands.md

 The `/reactionrole` system allows you to set up reaction roles, a common feature among Discord bots.
 You specify a message (via the message link), emoji, and role to assign, and when someone reacts to that message Becca will give them the role.
 If they remove the reaction, Becca will remove the role.

-> [!WARNING]
-> Our reaction role system is currently in a public beta.
-The system may change at any time, and data may be removed as necessary.
-If you experience any issues, let us know in our [support server](https://chat.nhcarrigan.com).

 | Command  | Parameters                                         | Description                               |
 | -------- | -------------------------------------------------- | ----------------------------------------- |
 | `add`    | `message: string`, `emoji: string`, `role: string` | Adds a reaction role to the message.      |